evincarofautumn/Ward/README.md

 }
 ```

-However, it can verify this:
+Ward doesn’t know whether the `if` branch will be taken, so it conservatively assumes that it requires the permission to lock.
+This may be addressed in the future to support more coding patterns.
+However, as a workaround, currently it can verify this alternative formulation:

 ```
 void foo_locked(void) {